-- Measure your head with a tape.
-If you don’t have a tape, just use a string and measure the string with a ruler.
+- Measure your head with a soft measuring tape.
+If you don’t have a tape measure, just use a string and measure the string with a ruler.
 Measure your head size a few times.
 Measure twice and “buy” once.

 - When buying hats in advance of the chemo treatment, your estimated head size will be your current head size minus your current hair volume.
 If you are going to wear a hat liner, your head circumference will be very close to your current head circumference, depending on the thickness of the hat liner.